ac-tuwien/MHLib.jl/README.md

     Adaptive large neighborhood search (ALNS).
 It is realized via `LNS` and `ALNSMethodSelector`.
 - `OneMax`:
-    A simple test problem to which the above algorithms are applied in the module tests in `MHLib/test`.
+    A simple test problem to which the above algorithms are applied in the unit tests in `test`.

 ## MHLibDemos

-For demonstration purposes subdirectory [`MHLibDemos`](MHLibDemos/README.md) provides a package (not officially registered at JuliaHub), with basic implementations for the following classical combinatorial optimization problems, to which some of MHLib's metaheuristics are applied:
+For demonstration purposes subdirectory [`MHLibDemos`](MHLibDemos/README.md) provides a package (not separately registered at JuliaHub), with basic implementations for the following classical combinatorial optimization problems, to which some of MHLib's metaheuristics are applied: